 Things To Consider When Starting Your Hanging Vegetable Garden …

-Just like growing and planting your vegetable garden in the ground, there are similar gardening methods to work on when starting your hanging gardens.
-Instead of preparing garden beds for seeds or seedlings, garden baskets are prepped to create a hanging vegetable garden.
+Just like growing and planting your vegetable garden in the ground, there are similar things to work on when starting your hanging vegetable gardens.
+Instead of preparing garden beds for seeds or seedlings, garden baskets are prepped.

-If you like DIY projects, you can make your own hanging basket garden.
+If you like DIY projects, you can make your own baskets for hanging.
 Just make sure that you have some sort of guide and purchase the right materials.
-Let’s look at what things to consider when making a hanging garden for vegetables:
+Let’s look at what things to consider in a hanging vegetable garden:

 Basket Size – There are many different styles and designs of baskets.
 Most baskets are made of wire and come in traditional bowl, conical and oblong shapes.